“You know what I love about Valentine’s Day?”

 I’ve been here plenty of times.
 The heat is on.
 I am warm yet shaking slightly.
 Petrified.
 He turns on the entry light and takes my coat, hanging it with his by the door.
 I follow into the living room, where he turns on lamps on either side of the sofa.
 It is placed so that there is a view out the window, albeit across to another apartment house, to the right.

 He’s converted it into what he imagines is romance itself.
 There are flowers in several vases.
-The apartment is on the ninth floor of a newish building, and its colors are neutral.
+The apartment is on the ninth floor, and its colors are neutral.
 Some of his furniture is new but several pieces are from his folks.
 Somehow, though, they come together.
 A sofa, a pair of armchairs, and a simple coffee table dominate, and a china cabinet, a bookcase, and a small table in the corner, on which his TV sits.
 A large, if slightly-worn, rug completes the room.
 The apartment faces the front of his building, so even with the windows closed the sounds of traffic are heard.

 I nod and sit on the sofa while he gets it.
 He turns off the entry light as he brings us two glasses.
 He sits beside me for what seems like forever as we sip our drinks.
 He is nervous and waiting.